HDFGroup/hdf5/src/H5FDsubfiling/mercury/README.md

 Mercury includes those headers if one does not have BOOST installed and wants to make use of this feature.

-On Linux OpenPA v1.0.3 or higher is required (the version that is included with MPICH can also be used) for systems that do not have `stdatomic.h` (GCC version less than 4.9).

 Building
 ========

 If you install the full sources, put the tarball in a directory where you have permissions (e.g., your home directory) and unpack it:

-    gzip -cd mercury-X.tar.gz | tar xvf -

-   or

     bzip2 -dc mercury-X.tar.bz2 | tar xvf -